-Check out these 13 helpful hints from Canadian contractors.
+Bringing in the pros?
+Check out these helpful hints from Canadian contractors.

 You’d be amazed at how easy it is to move heavy, awkward objects with three pieces of PVC pipe.
 Move playhouses, yard sheds, empty hot tubs and rocks weighing well over a ton with this trick.
 Use 4-in.-diametre ‘Schedule 40’ PVC, which is available from home centres.
 Here’s how to do it:

 - Lift the front edge of the stone with a pry bar and slip two pipes underneath.
 Place one near the front and one about midway so the stone rests on the pipes.

 - Position the third pipe a foot or two in front of the stone.

 - Roll the stone forward onto the third pipe until the rear pipe comes free.
 Then move the rear pipe to the front and repeat.